djcode81/Unsupervised-Clustering-and-Supervised-Labeling-of-Single-Cell-Data/README.md

 Acknowledgments :
-This project was completed as part of the MSCBIO2066 Machine Learning for Biomedical Applications coursework at University of Pittsburgh.
+This project was completed as part of the MSCBIO2066 Machine Learning for Biomedical Applications coursework at the University of Pittsburgh.